-Alan Kirman is professor emeritus of Economics at the University of Aix-Marseille III and at the Ecole des Hautes Etudes en Sciences Sociales and is a member of the Institut Universitaire de France.
+Alan Kirman is professor emeritus of Economics at the Aix-Marseille University and at the Ecole des Hautes Etudes en Sciences Sociales and is a member of the Institut Universitaire de France.
 His Ph.D. is from Princeton and he has been professor of economics at Johns Hopkins University, the Universite Libre de Bruxelles, Warwick University, and the European University Institute in Florence, Italy.
 He was elected a fellow of the Econometric Society and of the European Economic Association and was awarded the Humboldt Prize in Germany.
 He is member of the Institute for Advanced Study in Princeton.
 He has published 150 articles in international scientific journals.
 He also is the author and editor of twelve books, most recently Complex Economics: Individual and Collective Rationality, which was published by Routledge in July 2010.

 Featuring this expert